Skip to Main Content

 Please note: these resources do not replace the expert advice of a qualified healthcare professional.
 Please consult with a professional healthcare provider when making health-related decisions.
 If you are experiencing a health emergency, please call 911, or the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

-You can access counseling through the MCC Student Assistance Program.
+You can access counseling resources through MCC's Student Support Counselor.

 Just need to talk?